Yes, there are even more methods for toning monochrome images !

 Add a Photo Filter layer.

-The entire range of brightness values have been toned.
+After we have added a blue Photo Filter layer, the entire range of brightness values has been toned.

 Note: when we created the Photo Filter layer, Photoshop added a layer mask to that layer.